A correction may be in store for Shift4 Payments Inc. (NYSE:FOUR) shares? - The Dwinnex

-In the latest session, Shift4 Payments Inc. (NYSE: FOUR) closed at $37.27 down -7.15% from its previous closing price of $40.14.
-In other words, the price has decreased by -$2.87 from its previous closing price.
-On the day, 2994051 shares were traded.
-FOUR stock price reached its highest trading level at $44.70 during the session, while it also had its lowest trading level at $36.33.
+As of close of business last night, Shift4 Payments Inc.’s stock clocked out at $47.93, up 1.33% from its previous closing price of $47.30.
+In other words, the price has increased by $+0.63 from its previous closing price.
+On the day, 1623141 shares were traded.
+FOUR stock price reached its highest trading level at $49.84 during the session, while it also had its lowest trading level at $45.70.

 Top 5 Cheap Stocks to Own Right Now